apache/druid/docs/content/tutorials/index.md

 All persistent state such as the cluster metadata store and segments for the services will be kept in the `var` directory under the druid-#{DRUIDVERSION} package root.

 Later on, if you'd like to stop the services, CTRL-C to exit from the running java processes.
-If you want a clean start after stopping the services, delete the `log` and `var` directory and run the `init` script again.
+If you want a clean start after stopping the services, delete the `log` and `var` directory and run the `init` script again, then shut down Zookeper and delete the Zookeeper dataDir under `/tmp/zookeeper`.

 From the druid-#{DRUIDVERSION} directory: